What is the Neighborhood Improvement Grant Program?

 How does the application process work?

-Applications are accepted by the Town of Cary Planning Department throughout the year for this program.
+Applications are accepted by the Town of Cary Planning and Development Services Department throughout the year for this program.
 The application must describe the project for which funding is requested, provide a project budget and identify sources of the match requirements.

-Download an application or request one from the Town of Cary Planning Department by calling (919) 469-4029, or in person at the Planning Department office at 316 N. Academy St., first floor.
+Download an application or request one from the Town of Cary Planning and Development Services Department by calling (919) 469-4029, or in person at the department office at 316 N. Academy St., first floor.

 Completed applications may be delivered, mailed or faxed to: